vikash32/kubernetes-learning/RBAC/README.md

 ```
 You can copy ca.key,ca.crt,devuser.csr,devuser.key at a common place on your local system so that you can generate a signed certificate.

 ### Step2. : Signed the "devuser.csr" file with ca.crt and ca.key file and create "devuser.crt" certificate file.
+Execute from your local system

 ```
 openssl x509 -req -CA ca.crt -CAkey ca.key -CAcreateserial -days 730 -in devuser.csr -out devuser.crt